 Visual arts came about during high school through my love of writing as I learned layout during newspaper class.
 Even though my college focus was music, I kept being pulled back to design, typically working with small businesses and start-ups until landing a job at the amazing Hallmark Cards based in Kansas City, MO.

 Over time I’ve cultivated a passion for illustrative designing and storytelling, and since I’m really a 4-year-old at heart, I’m naturally drawn to art that’s youthful, playful and exuberant.
-I’m obsessed with bright colors, geometric patterns, monsters and my dogs.
+I change my hair every 5 minutes, and I'm obsessed with bright colors, geometric patterns, monsters and my dogs.